-Lawyers often conclude that once representation of a client ends, they are free to take on matters adverse to the former client.
-However, that is not always the case.
+Lawyers often conclude that once the representation of a client ends, they are free to take on matters adverse to the former client.
+However, that is not always the case, due to possible conflicts of interest.
 The Indiana Rules of Professional Conduct specifically provide that there are circumstances where a lawyer may not take a representation that is adverse to a former client.
 Indiana Rule of Professional Conduct 1.9 provides that a lawyer may not, absent informed consent, represent a client who is adverse to a former client where the matters are “the same or substantially related.”
 It’s easy to tell if matters are “the same.”
 The trick is to determine what counts as a “substantially related matter.”

 The answer to the question of whether matters are “substantially related” is sometimes counterintuitive.
 For example, a lawyer who has generally represented a business owner and obtained information regarding the business owner’s finances likely cannot later represent the business owner’s spouse in a divorce, because the financial information learned from the previous representation may be highly relevant to property settlement issues.

 On the other hand, a lawyer who has repeatedly defended employment matters for a business may not be disqualified from later representing persons making employment claims against the former client, because the facts of each separate employment matter stand on their own.